 Our three program boards

-1. Service Design—designing the delivery of services in a more integrated and patient-centered way.
+1. Service Design — designing the delivery of services in a more integrated and patient-centred way.

-2. Service Delivery—establish the new service delivery organizations and how we restructure the new center of the HSE.
+2. Service Delivery — establish the new service delivery organisations and how we restructure the new centre of the HSE.

 To be honest, you couldn’t consider taking a program on of this size and complexity without it.
 I was part of the first transformation program.
 It didn’t do well because it wasn’t able to bring teams together.
 A system on its own doesn’t bring teams together, but it’s a crucial part in achieving that.
 I don’t think we could ever succeed without a system like this.
 It’s not the only element, but it is a crucial one.

-3. Properly Govern—isn’t there when you don’t have load accessible data.
+3. Properly Govern — the ability isn’t there when you don’t have load accessible data.